hayamahamed/astrea/README.md

 Astrea comes with just a single terminal.
 Although Astrea is minimal, it still comes as fully configured for container oriented workflow practices.

 No bloats.
 You install what you want.
 Absolute control.
-Limitless possibilities.
+Unlimited possibilities.

 It is built as the minimal, de-bloated, and clean derivative from Fedora Atomic, so it gets the newest security patches immediately.